 It’s crazy to think that an average of 95 million posts are uploaded onto Instagram every single day.
 Even in our own networks, we are bombarded with numerous photos on a daily basis that we often succumb to an aimless scroll — seeing but not really retaining.

 When it comes to social media for apartments, we pause to see something that really catches our eye.
 Whether it’s vibrant food or a scenic location, something about that image stops us in our tracks.

-Here are some tips on how to stop your followers’ endless scrolling and enhance your multifamily marketing strategy:
+Here are some tips on how to enhance your multifamily marketing strategy: